stakater-lab/stakater-nordmart-catalog/README.md

 ## Overview

-A maven spring boot catalog application for the product catalog and product information retrieval.
+A maven spring boot catalog application for the product catalog and product information retrieval

 ## Dependencies